lesmyrmidons/vm-environment-development/README.md

 Run
 ---

-For run VM and execute ansible for install all package:
+To run VM and execute ansible for install all package:

 ```bash
 $ vagrant up --provision